Shuyan98/BTH/README.md

 # BTH
-This repo holds the Pytorch codes and models for the BTH framework presented on CVPR 2021
+This repo holds the Pytorch codes and models for Self-supervised Video Hashing via Bidirectional Transformers presented on CVPR 2021

 We build our model based on [BERT].